BALFOUR BEATTY GROUP LIMITED

 Has this business signed up to a code of conduct or standards on payment practices?
 If so, which?For example, signatories to The Prompt Payment Code must commit to paying 95% of their invoices within 60 days.

-Yes – Balfour Beatty is a signatory of the Prompt Payment Code
+Yes – The Prompt Payment Code

 Does this business offer e-invoicing in relation to qualifying contracts?
 This is where suppliers can electronically submit and track invoices.
 It’s not just allowing suppliers to email them an invoice.